 Pharmaceutical Care for Patients Prescribed Direct Acting Antivirals (DAAs) in Hepatitis C Treatment

-Forth Valley Pharmacy Contractors Committee (PCC) and NHS Forth Valley have agreed a new model of delivery of pharmaceutical care for patients prescribed direct acting antivirals for Hepatitis C in Forth Valley.
-The model will embrace a patient centred approach to treatment where the community pharmacy will be reimbursed for providing a package of care (i.e. a treatment fee per patient) rather than payment per item of dispensing/supervision service.
-This service will commence on 1st April 2015.
-The payment is £70 per month while the patient is on DAAs.
+Forth Valley Community Pharmacy (FV-CP) and NHS Forth Valley have an agreed model of delivery of pharmaceutical care for patients prescribed direct acting antivirals for Hepatitis C in Forth Valley.
+The model embraces a patient centred approach to treatment where the community pharmacy is reimbursed for providing a package of care (i.e. a treatment fee per patient) rather than payment per item of dispensing/supervision service.
+The payment is £124 per month while the patient is on DAAs.

-Please refer to the resources below for the service specification and contract pertaining to DAA’s in Hepatitis C. Please consider the specification and return the signed contract to Carol Droubay, Pharmacy Contracts Officer, Primary Care Contractor Services if you are identified as a community pharmacy to take part in this service.
+Please refer to the resources below for the service specification and contract pertaining to DAAs in Hepatitis C. Please consider the specification and return the signed contract to Pamela Calder, Pharmacy Contracts Officer, Primary Care Contractor Services if you are identified as a community pharmacy to take part in this service.

 - Service Specification – Pharmaceutical Care for Patients Prescribed Direct Acting Antivirals in Hepatitis C Treatment